UiL-OTS-labs/ZEP-EEG-Marker-Module/README.md

     `setup_marker_at(<int marker>, <time tref>);`

     With _marker_ being the integer you want to send and _tref_ set to the _expected_start_time_ of the stimulus that has been set up.
-4. Alternatively, you might want to send a marker as quickly as possible.
+4.  _Alternatively_, you might want to send a marker as quickly as possible.
 Use the following function call for that:

     `send_marker(<int marker>);`

     This will set up a marker to be sent as quickly as possible.
 Because of internal logistics there is a minimum setup time for the marker.
 This setup is determined by the sum of `SCHEDULER_PRE_EMPT` and `SCHEDULER_PRE_EMPT_ERROR_TOLERANCE` settings.
 Using default settings this time is approx. 7.5ms.
+5.   _Alternatively_, if you want to incorporate a marker that is based on a response of the participant the best way to do this is to add a fixed delay between the response of the participant and the onset of the marker.
+When receiving the response at time `X` (e.g. `event_time` in Zep) use `setup_marker_at(RESPONSE, X+20ms)`.
+Using `send_marker(RESPONSE)` would introduce an _erroneous timing_ because there is a small but relevant latency jitter between the response-time registration and Zep handling the actual response event.

 ## Temporal Performance of Module
 There is a very short delay between the requested marker onset and the actual marker onset.
 On internal lab systems this delay was around 15 and 18 microseconds.